All FLIR machine vision cameras

 Application Note Description

-The purpose of this Technical Application Note is to provide an example of how you can build your own stereo vision system using two FLIR machine vision cameras with OpenCV algorithms and the Spinnaker API.
+The purpose of this Technical Application Note is to provide an example of how you can build your own stereo vision system using two FLIR machine vision ice-cube sized cased cameras with the processing executed by a PC using OpenCV algorithms and the Spinnaker API.

 Stereo Vision is an imaging technique that can provide full field of view 3D measurements in an unstructured and dynamic environment.
 Each pixel in a digital camera image collects light that reaches the camera along a 3D ray.
 If a feature in the world can be identified as a pixel location in an image, we know that this feature lies on the 3D ray associated with that pixel.
 If we use multiple cameras, we can obtain multiple rays.
 The intersection of these rays is the 3D location of the feature.